andreyorst/kde_wallpaper_blur/README.md

 ### Installation

-You will need package `inotify-tools`.
-Arch linux users can install it via `pacman -S inotify-tools`.
+You will need `inotify-tools` and `imagemagick` packages.
+Arch linux users can install it via `pacman -S inotify-tools imagemagick`.
 Other distros may include it by default.
+If not, check your distro wiki on how to install them.

 ```bash
 $ git clone https://github.com/andreyorst/kde_wallpaper_blur.git ~/.kde_wallpaper_blur